-A Theatre Passe Muraille Presentation of Battery Opera Performance in Partnership with Dancemakers
+A Theatre Passe Muraille and Dancemakers Presentation of Battery Opera Performance

 Developed as a part of the Migrant Bodies Project – an E.U. sponsored choreographic program aimed at opening civic and artistic reflections on migration – The Things I Carry is a performance/storytelling hybrid about what happens as people spread across our planet, both voluntarily and involuntarily.
 Part ceremony.
 Part conference.
 Part confessional.